2026 Details Coming Soon!

 This complimentary symposium isn’t just about dialogue—it’s about action!
-Join us on Sunday, May 19, at Pacific Union College (PUC) and dive into the complexities of global health issues through the lens of collaborative, health equity.
-From 9:00 a.m. to 5:00 p.m., immerse yourself in dynamic discussions, interactive breakout and poster sessions, and insightful keynote speeches.
+Dive into the complexities of global health issues through the lens of collaborative health for all.
+Immerse yourself in dynamic discussions, interactive breakout and poster sessions, and insightful keynote speeches.

 Whether you’re in academia, healthcare, religious-based work, or at a non-profit organization, don’t miss this opportunity to exchange ideas with, learn from, and develop partnerships with passionate individuals from diverse backgrounds in global health.
 Your voice and actions matter in achieving collective global health and well-being for all.